alkaphreak/marstech-xeno-drive/README.md

 # marstech-xeno-drive

-Marstech test implem of Minio serveur with Kotlin and Spring boot Native
+Test implem of Minio server with Kotlin and Spring boot Native, Kotest and Testcontainers

+MinIO is a high-performance object storage system, designed to be an alternative to cloud-native storage systems, compatible with Amazon S3 API.

 # Sources